oneapi-src/oneAPI-samples/DirectProgramming/DPC++/Jupyter/oneapi-essentials-training/06_Intel_VTune_Profiler/readme.md

 ## License
-This code sample is licensed under MIT license under xxx
+This code sample is licensed under MIT license

 ## How to Build